JasonEng222/Black-Lotus/README.md

-To start the server, run `nodemon server.js`
+This site uses React in conjunction with Redux  built using React, NodeJS, Redux, MongoDB and React Router.

-This is a website designed to allow the user to search for Magic the Gathering cards and upload their collection for easier access.
+It's designed to allow users to set up an account, Search for Magic The Gathering cards and add them to their collection via an api, and further add them to different decks to better keep track of their decks.